kbastamow/Deno_Fresh_HTMX_jsonplaceholder/README.md

 The button to fire the htmx is an **island** rendered client side, since they premade `<Button>` component.

-❗For some reason the method duplicates the NavBar component (inserted in _app.tsx).
+❗~~  for some reason the method duplicates the NavBar component (inserted in _app.tsx) ~~ **Since htmx fetches the whole page, whatever stable parts that would be displayed on that page (e.g. navbar) will be repeated**

 ```jsx
 <body>